fred9076/florence2_lane_detection/readme.md

 - Region Segmentation
 - Vocabulary Segmentation

-Unlike the predefined tasks, the new tasks such as lane detection is a bit more complex as it requires the model to learn the task_token (OD_LANE in this case) and the format of the output (Polylines).
-So it takes more time to train that the predefined tasks.
+Unlike the predefined tasks, the new tasks such as lane detection is a bit more complex as it requires the model to learn the task_token (e.g. OD_LANE) and the format of the output (e.g. Polylines).
+So it takes much more time to train than the predefined tasks.

-I have not tried the other tasks, but I believe it should be similar to the lane detection task that contains text output and/or point sets output, such as 2D pose estimation.
+I have not tried, but I believe it should also work similarly for tasks that contains text output and/or sparse point sets output, such as 2D pose estimation.

 As shown below, the results are not perfect as the Tusimple_lane dataset is small and not diverse.
 You can try yourself on larger dataset such as CurveLanes.